Election Day showcases security steps, new voting laws - NewsBreak

 “It is a great dress rehearsal for 2022,” said Minnesota Secretary of State Steve Simon.

 Much of the attention will be on Virginia and New Jersey, where voters are casting ballots for governor and other statewide races.
 For the rest of the country, voters were making selections on a variety of local races, ranging from mayor and city council to school board and bond measures.
-Voters in Maine, New York, Texas and a few other few states were considering ballot initiatives on a wide array of topics.Dayton mayoral candidates make final push in race
+Voters in Maine, New York, Texas and a few other few states were considering ballot initiatives on a wide array of topics.abc27 is Your Local Election HQ: Keep up with stories and results throughout Election Day

 For some, the voting experience will be different from last year, when officials implemented pandemic-related changes to make it easier for voters to avoid crowded polling places.
 Some states have made those changes permanent, while others have rolled some of them back.